FakeFlakes1337/prescription-fill-prediction/README.md

 ## Conclusion
-- Our model was only about 73% accurate in predicting if an user will pick up his/her entresto.
-Ways of improving the model are to get more samples, more features, cross validation , hyper parameter tuning ,etc.
+- Our model was about 95% accurate in predicting if an user will pick up his/her entresto.Ways of improving the model are to get more samples, more features, cross validation , hyper parameter tuning ,etc.

 - The logistic regression showed that healthcare major has an impact on whether a patient fills Entresto or not.
 Perhaps, an intervention would be to sent an educational link to the patients that weren't in healthcare major.
 The link would provide more medical info about the medication and about potential dangers of uncontroll heart failure.